bklynlibrary/bklynCONNECT/README.md

 ✨ _An open digital literacy curriculum for a community-driven wireless network and intergenerational tech fellowship in Brooklyn_ ✨

 ## Welcome
 Hi!
-Through the Brooklyn Public Library, we're coordinating the efforts of many folks in Brooklyn to try and make wireless internet access and appropriate and equitable technology training a reality for Brooklyn residents.
+Through the Brooklyn Public Library, we're coordinating the efforts of many in Brooklyn to make wireless internet access and equitable technology training a reality for Brooklyn residents.
 We're excited you want to participate!

-This README file is meant to give you information about BklynCONNECT as it develops, and to let you know how you and/or people in your community can contribute.
-A pilot of the project will be collaboratively designed and built in one Brooklyn neighborhood, with the active participation of a community-based organization, at least one local library branch, and youth who might benefit from the network.
-We're not quite there yet, but soon this repository\[1\] will be used for collaborative work on appropriate, open, reusable community technology curricula.
+This README file is meant to give you information about bklynCONNECT as it develops, and to let you know how you and/or people in your community can contribute.
+A pilot of the project will be collaboratively designed and built in one Brooklyn neighborhood, with the active participation of a community-based organization, at least one local library branch, and anyone who might benefit from the network.
+We're not quite there yet, but soon this repository\[1\] will be used for collaborating on an open, reusable community technology curriculum for the program.

 ## Why the Brooklyn Public Library is Doing This
-Brooklyn Public Library (BPL) plays a crucial role as a community connector and hopes to deepen its cohort-based work readiness services.
+Brooklyn Public Library (BPL) is an anchor institution that plays a crucial role as a community connector and hopes to deepen its cohort-based work readiness services.
 A community-driven wireless network and a technology-based fellowship program for young adults, ages 18-24, will serve up to 45 young people annually and will teach technology, leadership and workplace readiness skills.
 Fellows will install and maintain the wireless network, while engaging community members – residents, community-based organizations and small businesses – in using the free broadband access.

 ## Who are we?
 - **Maya Wagoner** ([@mayawagon](https://github.com/mayawagon)), Ford-Mozilla Open Web Fellow at BPL